 What Is the Process for a Pulpotomy?

 First, our pediatric dentist will remove the decay in the tooth, exposing the pulp chamber in the center of the tooth.
 The pulp chamber is then cleaned out with special tools, and the area is sterilized.
 Next, the opening will be sealed up with putty like material that hardens after just a few minutes.
-If the pulpotomy has been carried out on a molar, then it’s usually necessary to place a crown on the tooth to completely restore it.
+If the pulpotomy procedure in children has been carried out on a molar, then it’s usually necessary to place a crown on the tooth to completely restore it.

 How Successful is a Pulpotomy Treatment?

 Pulpotomies are a good way of saving a tooth, but will not work on a tooth that is already abscessed.
 The anatomy of baby teeth means even a small cavity can be deep enough to reach the pulp, and decay can progress quite rapidly.
-A pulpotomy is a reliable procedure with few complications and can help save a badly decayed baby tooth.
+A pulpotomy procedure in children is a reliable procedure with few complications and can help save a badly decayed baby tooth.

 Our pediatric dentists will always do their best to try to save baby teeth as it is important that they be shed naturally rather than lost too soon due to decay.
 This is because baby teeth help maintain the correct spaces for adult teeth to erupt normally, and if they have to be extracted early this can lead to the space closing up, resulting in the adult tooth emerging crooked or out of alignment.